 Mill Creek originates in the hills northeast of the city and flows southwest through the city entering Okanagan Lake near the W.R.
 Bennett Bridge.
 After the creek crosses under Harvey Avenue near Burtch Road, it’s constricted by urban development all the way to Okanagan Lake.
 These restrictions to the creek channel are an ongoing concern to the City and the Province since there is limited capacity to safely pass high flows during flood events.

 In response to these concerns, the City and Province constructed the Mill Creek diversion structure in the 1980s that can divert high flows for lower Mill Creek.

 Since the diversion works were completed in the 1980s the channel downstream of the diversion has become progressively obstructed by vegetation.
-Some is brush that has grown into the channel, and some is large deciduous trees (e.g., willows) that have also grown in the channel and across the channel.
+Some is brush that has grown into the channel, and some is large deciduous trees (e.g., willows, Siberian elm) that have also grown in the channel or across the channel.
 All this overgrown vegetation has progressively restricted the flow, and in 2017 the channel was not capable of diverting the flow levels it was designed for and certainly can’t pass the bankfull flow recommended in the Ministry of Environment report.
 As a result of the obstructed flows, there was severe and costly flooding within the city during the 2017 high flows.

 Our assessment also determined that the creek channel from Okanagan Lake upstream to Ethel Street has diminished capacity due to sedimentation.
 It is likely that this sedimentation is related to the flood event in May 2017.
 Vegetation, trees and brush have encroached into the channel, reducing the flow capacity to near zero in some locations.
 In addition, there are constructed obstructions (e.g., private fences) that collect debris and reduce flow capacity which contributes to the potential for flooding.